pub-calculator-io/modulo-calculator/readme.md

-# Modulo Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Modulo Calculator Widget for WordPress

 The modulo calculator finds the remainder of the division of two rational/irrational positive/negative numbers.
 You can also find out how to find modulus manually.